-The EU has led the way in getting its own house in order.
-But while we build our Green Deal at home, and were successful in bringing G7 partners towards climate neutrality, the G20 has failed to shift.
+The EU has led the way in getting its own house in order and could make or break COP26.
+But while we build our Green Deal at home, and were successful in bringing G7 partners towards climate neutrality.

 Meanwhile, vulnerable partners are being hit by the economic impacts of COVID and climate-related extreme weather.
-They are increasingly reliant on climate laggards Russia and China for their vaccine supply.
 Inside and outside Europe the world is, frequently literally, burning.

 The EU is already doing its bit.
 Why does COP26 matter?